CB976/CB976/README.md

 | Ohio, USA | Digital Media | Self-Employed / Hobbyist |

 ### What I Like:
-* Things with lots of buttons and/or things that make obnoxious amounts of noise.
+* Things with lots of buttons and/or things that make obnoxious amounts of noise on demand.
 * Industrial power/control systems *(big 3PH480V contactor go brrrr)*
 * HVAC systems & indoor climate controls.
 * Anything on wheels.
 Shopping cart or sports car - I love it all.
-* Everything that has a MIDI interface.
+* Everything with a MIDI interface.
 * PC hardware of all makes, years, types, and sizes. *Dibs on the C64.*
 * Things that just work - the first time.
 * Cats!